margaretmf/margaretmf.github.io/teaching.md

 For who could hate or bear a grudge
 Against a luscious bit of fudge'" (pp. 79-80, "Charlie and the Chocolate Factory")

+* *"There's no earthly way of knowing                                                                                                                            Which direction they are going!
+There's no knowing where they're rowing,                                                                                                                                          Or which way the river's flowing!
+Not a speck of light is showing,                                                                                                                                        So the danger must be growing,

+* For the rowers keep on rowing,
+* And they're certainly not showing
+* Any signs that they are slowing...' (pp. 84-85, "Charlie and the Chocolate Factory")

 * "There's no earthly way of knowing
 Which direction they are going!
 There's no knowing where they're rowing,